jonathan-stone/tipster-app/README.md

 * Tipster was coded as a quick prototype, so it lacks certain maintainability aspects.
 Were this a production app, here are some things I'd be keen to do:

     * Test-driven development: Test-first coding so that all code is tested all the time.
+    * Better encapsulation: The ViewController.swift file is too large and does too much.
+Needs to be broken up.
+I'd separate the tip calculating code from the page navigation code more completely, and abstract out the concepts of the persistent keyboard and the short-term saving/restoring of the bill amount.
     * Better encapsulation: I'd make TipPercentChooser into a component/control instead of a set of static functions.
-    * Better encapsulation: I'd separate the tip calculating code from the page navigation code more completely.
     * UI: I'd sure make it look a lot nicer.
     * Responsiveness: This thing only works on one screen size.
     * UX: The mood slider can result in the same percentages appearing twice (e.g. 2%, 2%, 3%).
 Instead of a scale, I'd use predefined sets of percentages for a fixed number of "moods" or personality types (judmental, forgiving, ??).